 What to Do If You're Already Over 50?

-If you're reading and thinking "too late," the good news: It's not too late.
-Research shows that even interventions at age 60+ help:
+If you're reading and thinking "too late," the good news: it's not too late.
+Research shows that interventions in older age also help:

 The Bottom Line